CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Benchmark Details

 \subsection{Automated Benchmarking Pipeline}

 The layered canvas is primarily designed for interactive personalization.
-For benchmarking, we have to develop an automated canvas creation pipeline that enables evaluation without human intervention.
-Specifically, for each prompt, we first run the FLUX.1 dev~\citep{FLUX} model to generate a prior image.
-Face detection is then applied to obtain bounding boxes, followed by detecting bounding boxes for all input images that define personalized subjects.
-Each input image is segmented by the human segmentation model, then resized and placed according to the size and location of the prior face, yielding a canvas that serves as input for evaluating our model.
-The collage image, composed from the layered canvas, is then used for the collage-based baselines.
-This collage is visualized in \figlabel\ref{fig:results:4p} and \ref{fig:results:2p} ``Inputs'' column.
-Such an automated pipeline is applied to both 4P and 2P personalization.
-For 1P personalization, where a cropped head is placed on the canvas, we instead use face landmarks to position and rotate the input faces according to the prior face landmarks.
+To enable reproducible benchmarking without human intervention, we develop an automated canvas-creation pipeline.
+For each prompt, we first generate a prior image using FLUX.1 dev~\citep{FLUX}.
+We then apply face detection to identify bounding boxes in the prior, followed by detecting bounding boxes in all input images corresponding to the personalized subjects.
+Each input image is segmented using our internal human-segmentation model, resized, and positioned according to the size and location of the prior face, forming a layered canvas that serves as the input to our model.
+A collage version is composed from this layered canvas and used for all other image editing baselines.
+This collage corresponds to the “Inputs’’ column in \figlabel\ref{fig:results:4p} and \figlabel\ref{fig:results:2p}.
+This automated pipeline is applied to both 4P and 2P personalization.
+For 1P personalization, where only a cropped head is placed on the canvas, we use face landmarks to align the input face to the prior, adjusting both position and rotation accordingly, which is to show our layered canvas can be flexible, supporting size, location, and rotation by intuitive layer manipulation.